 Saving for retirement is a big job and most people are behind in doing so.
 Catching up on retirement savings can be an excellent use of unexpected money like an inheritance, lottery winnings, or a bonus at work.

 Depending on your employment, income, and tax situation, you may look to add some or all of your windfall to a retirement account.
 Check with a tax advisor to see what options are available to you.
+If you are eligible to open an ira consider doing so with SoFi and take advantage of the broad range of investment options and planning tools.

 If the money does not qualify for a retirement account, it is still considered a good idea to invest that money for the long-term, it just won’t have the same tax benefits of doing so within an account that offers tax advantaged investment growth.